 As the elevator operator in the present helpful announces “Ground floor comin’ up”, the Comedian is hurled to his doom – yes, the ground floor is comin’ up alright.

 You could argue that this final caption is a bit too on the nose, however I’d argue it works, and that a piece as complex as Watchmen is always going to have an equal share of moments both in your face and understated.

 And that’s the thing about Watchmen: it’s so densely packed with moments and details.
 I could have written another 2,000 words about this scene alone, and many more times that just covering the first chapter.

-Moore and Gibbons designed the book to work that way, to take control of the active role readers play in pacing a comic book story – flicking back from page three to page two to check for an overlooked detail, before plunging forward into the narrative all over again.
+Moore and Gibbons designed the book to work that way, to take control of the active role readers play in pacing a comic book story – flicking back from page 3 to page 2 to check for an overlooked detail, before plunging forward into the narrative all over again.